Daliag09/SQL_library/README.md

 - **Oracle SQL / PL-SQL**
 - Oracle SQL Developer or any Oracle-compatible environment
-- GitLab for version control and collaboration
+- GitLab for versioning and collaboration

 ---